forkkit/supertokens-node-mysql-ref-jwt/README.md

 You can play around with the [demo project](https://github.com/supertokens/auth-demo) that uses this and the [supertokens-website](https://github.com/supertokens/supertokens-website) library.
 The demo demonstrates how this package behaves when it detects auth token theft (and the best part is that you are the attacker, muahahaha)!

 ## Making changes
-This library is written completely in TypeScript (TS).
+This library is written in TypeScript (TS).
 When you make any changes to the .ts files in the /lib/ts/* folder, run the following command in the /lib folder to compile to .js:
 ```bash
 tsc -p tsconfig.json
 ```